 My husband and I signed up for three, and even though he only went to one and I only went to two, it was really helpful.
-I took a notebook and filled up multiple pages with things like how to give baby a bath, how to care for a circumcision, breastfeeding tips, how to swaddle baby, and how to change a diaper (somehow I made it through life without changing a single diaper until Little J was born).
+I took a notebook and filled up multiple pages with things like how to give baby a bath, how to care for a circumcision, breastfeeding tips, how to swaddle baby, and how to change a diaper (somehow I made it through life without changing a single diaper until my first baby was born).

-I seriously think I drove around for about five weeks with Little J’s empty car seat in the backseat of my car before he was born.
-It’s not super hard to do, but you do not want to get to the hospital and realize that you left your new baby’s ride at home.
+I seriously think I drove around for about five weeks with an empty car seat in the backseat of my car before my first baby was born.
+Car seats aren’t super hard to install, but you don’t want to get to the hospital and realize that you left your new baby’s ride at home.

 A lot of places will offer car seat installation checks where you can bring your car in and they will check to make sure you’ve installed the car seat correctly.
 I was going to do this with our first until my husband made fun of me and told me he knew what he was doing.
 I did however go and do this with my second baby, despite him mocking me.
 I also took our our convertible car seat in to get checked when we got that.
 Very helpful.

 For more information about keeping kids safe in their car seats, check out this post about 8 Car Seat Mistakes You Are Probably Making.